vgorbic1/Tutorials/JavaScript/JavaScript.md

 # JavaScript
 ## Fundamentals
-JavaScript is a scripting language, mostly used as on the client-side (browser).
+JavaScript is a scripting language, mostly used on the client-side (browser).

 ###Document Object Model (DOM)
 DOM is a convention for representing objects in HTML document.